 The American Feed Industry Association publishes news releases surrounding its legislative and regulatory work, important political announcements, association events and more.
 See our most recent news below.
 For more information or to be added to our distribution list, contact Victoria Broehm, AFIA’s director of communications.

-The American Feed Industry Association is pleased to announce Bridget Rinker has joined as the new development assistant effective April 30.
+The American Feed Industry Association is pleased to announce the addition of Louise Calderwood as its director of regulatory affairs, effective July 2.

 The American Feed Industry Association honored two individuals in the animal science field at the American Dairy Science Association annual meeting in Knoxville, Tenn., June 25.
 Ian J. Lean, Ph.D., of Scibus received the AFIA-ADSA Nutrition Research Award, and Ronald L. Horst, Ph.D., of Heartland Assays received the AFIA and Federation of Animal Science Societies New Frontiers in Animal Nutrition Award.

 The Institute for Feed Education and Research is pleased to announce the addition of Robert Cooper as its executive director, effective June 18.
 IFEEDER, the American Feed Industry Association’s public charity, focuses on research and education to support the feed industry.